anyulled/gsas-live-stream-workshop/workspace/adrs/0003-use-microservices.md

 ## Decision

-The system will be structured as a collection of loosely coupled services (microservices), such as the web application, attendee system, voting system, branding system, etc.
+The system will be structured as a collection of loosely coupled services (microservices), such as the web application, video system, chat system, subscription system, etc.

 ## Consequences